Judge orders U.S. postal service to do twice daily sweeps for states still receiving ballots | Politics

 Judge orders U.S. postal service to do twice daily sweeps for states still receiving ballots

-U.S. District Judge Emmet Sullivan said the processing centers must perform morning sweeps and then afternoon sweeps "to ensure that any identified local ballots can be delivered that day."
+Of those, roughly 8,000 or 9,000, were delivered after Tuesday even though they had been mailed by Sunday.
+Judge Emmet Sullivan of the U.S. District Court for the District of Columbia on Thursday said the processing centers must perform morning sweeps and then afternoon sweeps "to ensure that any identified local ballots can be delivered that (same)day."

 Sullivan issued a separate order requiring USPS to file additional data from districts covering North Carolina and Pennsylvania.
 He also ordered USPS to "coordinate with all local county Boards of Elections in North Carolina or Pennsylvania" in order to deliver all ballots "before 5:00 PM local time in North Carolina or Pennsylvania" on Friday.
+The judge also directed additional steps to ensure delivery of ballots in two states before the deadline.
+He set a new status conference for Friday at 11 a.m.
+EST.

 USPS must report to headquarters "the total number of ballots identified and confirm that those ballots have been expedited for delivery to meet applicable extended state deadlines," Sullivan added in one of his orders Thursday.
 Ballots were still being counted by election officials in battleground states two days after polls closed in one of the most unusual elections in U.S. history because of the novel coronavirus pandemic.
 Democratic candidate Joe Biden was cutting into Republican President Donald Trump's leads in Pennsylvania and Georgia but retained slim margins in Nevada and Arizona.